aria-7553/discord-base/README.md

 ```

 ## What else it does
-*All these don't have a prefix so they're run with @bot help, you set your own prefix for the groups you create (I made it this way because usually only these commands collide with other bots so you can use convenient prefixes for your commands)*
+*All these don't have a prefix so they're run with `@bot help`, you set your own prefix for the groups you create (I made it this way because usually only these commands collide with other bots so you can use convenient prefixes for your commands)*
 - Sets the presence to `Playing a game: @BOT'S USERNAME HERE help` (This looks much better than other presences Discord allows)
 - An `info` command with aliases `about, invite, inv` that gets the desciption and owner from [the application page](https://discord.com/developers/applications) and the GitHub page from the config file

 *And these from Serenity's standard_framework:*
-- A nice help command with aliases `commands, cmds`, listing all the other commands and their groups
+- A nice help command with aliases `commands, cmds` for listing all the other commands and their groups
 - Give more information about a command with `help [command name]`
 - Suggest similar commands if `help [command name]` is.. well.. similar to another command